Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Experiments

-Given a training set, we first use it to optimize the EBM.
-Then we preprocess the same training set and apply a variety of CATE learners on these lower-dimensional representations.
+Given a training set, we first use it to optimize our partially randomized EBM.
+Then we preprocess it and apply various CATE learners on these lower-dimensional representations.
 As a comparison, we also apply the same CATE learners on the original covariates.

-Table~\ref{tab:res:CATE:synth} shows that our method greatly benefits a broad spectrum of CATE learners on the synthetic dataset and semi-synthetic dataset Twins \citep{almond2005costs} with real covariates, especially in small sample sizes.
+\textbf{Lower PEHE across CATE learners.} Table~\ref{tab:res:CATE:synth} shows that our method greatly benefits a broad spectrum of CATE learners on the synthetic dataset and semi-synthetic dataset Twins \citep{almond2005costs} with real covariates, especially in small sample sizes.
 While the gain of using our method diminishes somewhat in larger sample sizes, it is still significant.
-More importantly, we observe that with EBM, the performance gaps between different learners shrink significantly.
+More importantly, we observe that with our EBM, the performance gaps between different learners shrink significantly.
 Specifically, R-learner with EBM has the best performance on average over the table while it performs poorly in small samples without EBM.
+Overall, our experimental results align with our theoretical discussion in \Cref{sect:setup}: by reducing the dimensionality $d$ to a smaller number, the learners will have lower expected errors, i.e., lower PEHEs and smaller performance gaps on the testing sets.

+\textbf{Lower PEHE than benchmark dimensionality reduction methods.} Based on our previous experiment, a logical next question to ask is whether other dimensionality reduction methods may also help.
+We compare our EBM method to various linear and nonlinear dimensionality reduction methods in prepossessing the real covariates of the Twins dataset.
+Specifically, we compare against: Principal Components Analysis (PCA), Feature Agglomeration (FA), Spectral Embedding (SE), Isomap, KernelPCA with an RBF kernel, and an Autoencoder (AE). \Cref{tab:res:dim_red_main} shows that our EBM method outperforms all the benchmarks significantly over different sample sizes.

-Overall, the experiment results align with our theoretical discussion in \Cref{sect:setup}: (1) There is no consensus on the best learner in finite samples; (2) by reducing the dimensionality $d$ to a smaller number, the upper bounds of the expected risk (i.e., the finite sample difference between the learners) will decrease faster as the sample size increases.
-To further validate our proposed method, we repeat the same experiment using additional dimensionality reduction methods, additional ML models and data, and report consistent results to those we present in this section, in \Cref{sect:hyper}.
+To further validate our proposed method, we repeat the same experiment using \textbf{additional regression models and data}, and report consistent results to those we present in this section, in \Cref{sect:hyper}.
+Overall, we do not found \textbf{sample splitting} increase the variance of our method across all our experiments.
+As we explained below \cref{equ:rank}, the representation model $f_{\theta}$ is trained with all the samples in our objective function.